wmde/wikiba.se/source/extend.md

 ### Extensions

-The wide variety of [extensions](https://www.mediawiki.org/wiki/Manual:Extensions) that modify how your installation looks and works actually includes Wikibase itself, but there are many others that Wikibase users often install depending on their instance's needs.
+MediaWiki's robust software ecosystem offers a wide range of [extensions](https://www.mediawiki.org/wiki/Manual:Extensions), pieces of code that modify how your installation looks and works.
+Extensions come in many shapes and sizes, from simple and useful tweaks to large modifications in functionality; as you probably know, Wikibase is itself an extension to MediaWiki.

-You can browse and download many extensions with the MediaWiki [ExtensionDistributor](https://www.mediawiki.org/wiki/Special:ExtensionDistributor).
+You can browse and download many of these extensions with the MediaWiki [ExtensionDistributor](https://www.mediawiki.org/wiki/Special:ExtensionDistributor).
 [These install instructions](https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension) should cover most cases, but some extensions have special instructions called out separately below.

 To view the extensions you currently have installed, navigate to `<your Wikibase URL>/wiki/Special:Version#mw-version-ext`.